jrunningen/amtrak2calendar/README.md

 Amtrak2Calendar
 ===============

-Amtrak2Calendar is a GMail add-on that helps you create Google Calendar events from your Amtrak reservation emails.
+Amtrak2Calendar is a Google Add-On that helps you create Google Calendar events from your Amtrak reservation emails.

 Amtrak2Calendar will scan your reservation e-mail and extract train